6321 Monument Avenue,

 The entity of Benjamin Green - Is perhaps either looking for his lost loot, or still grieving his lost reputation and perhaps still hurting from unjustified accusations.
 If he couldn't have the home he loved while alive, he now can spend his afterlife here.

-The stairs leading up to the bedrooms has been reported by one witness to be a favorite spot for this entity
+The stairs leading up to the bedrooms have been reported by one witness to be a favorite spot for this entity

 Though previous owners haven't shared with the world any paranormal activity, one owner, Donald B. Wiltshire, Sr., shared his encounter with an entity on the stairs.
 He saw a little old man, with a chin beard, who had the exact likeness of Benjamin Green.